Steward and the King, The

 The many days of walking began.
 The company set out in darkness and continued by night for five days until far enough from Rivendell, and then they walked carefully during the bright or hazy daylight of deepening winter.
 Most of the talk as they walked was telling stories of different lands, of friends left behind.
 In the evenings as they rested more serious questions would be raised.

 Ten days from Rivendell, they were approaching the ancient land of Hollin.
 The day's clouds were being blown away at evening.
 Faramir sat with Aragorn, and he spoke of Rohan.
 He had described at Rivendell how he paused three days with Theoden, in council bringing letters from Denethor.
 Sensitive news which -- through Wormtongue -- might have gone to Saruman, and perhaps now was on the way to Sauron.

-Aragorn shared Faramir’s concern, but there was an oddness to how the younger man spoke.
-“You have silences, Son of Denethor.
-Is there something you fear?”
-Faramir remained reluctant.
-“If you see a danger, we should speak of it,” Aragorn prompted in a gentle voice.
+Aragorn shared Faramir's concern, but there was an oddness to how the younger man spoke.
+"You have silences, Son of Denethor.
+Is there something you fear?"
+Faramir remained reluctant, still feeling unsure.
+He had become friends with the others of the Fellowship, and always had been friendly with Mithrandir.
+But most of the time he had been in Imladiris Aragorn had been away with the scouts.
+"If you see a danger, we should speak of it," Aragorn prompted in a gentle voice.

 "Our path is taking us back to whom you worry for."

 "You must think me mad, to declare I know my heart and hers," Faramir spoke in a rush.
 "I was with her so short a time, and it was only when she bade me 'farewell' when we were out of sight of others that I told her my feelings.
 I saw her pain, wished her strength.
 Oh, she has strength, indeed, that she could keep herself free and unyielding when others would have surrendered."

 "Many are the tales that describe such sudden truths."